morquis/apple-mcp/README.md

   - Retrieve detailed account settings
   - Display mailbox hierarchy and properties
   - List messages from a specific mailbox with filters
+  - Fetch message content, metadata, and attachments by message ID
 - Reminders:
   - List all reminders and reminder lists
   - Search for reminders by text